ds21h/ESP8266-Switch/README.md

 SwitchData:
 {
-"result":"OK",							if NOK then the rest is not available "version":"v2.2.1",						The version of the software "sdk-version":"2.2.1(6ab97e9)",			The version of the SDK "date":"Sep 19 2018",					Date of compilation of the software "name":"Test",							Name of the switch "descr":"Switch for testing",			Description of the switch "status":"on",							Current switch status "loglevel":1,							Logging level.
+"result":"OK",							if NOK then the rest is not available "version":"v2.3.2",						The version of the software "sdk-version":"3.0.0(d49923c)",			The version of the SDK "date":"Jul 27 2019",					Date of compilation of the software "name":"Test",							Name of the switch "descr":"Switch for testing",			Description of the switch "status":"on",							Current switch status "time-on":1225,							Number of seconds the switch is on.
+When off: 0 "loglevel":1,							Logging level.
 0 = no logging, 1 = non-persistant logging, 2 = persistant logging "button":"on"							Button enabled
 }